MRodzhev/Finalee/README.md

 - Docker

 GOALS:
-- Maximal automation
+- Maximising automation in order to reduce human-made mistakes.
-- Minimal hard-coding
+- Minimalizing the hard-coding in my code.
-- Optimal workflow of the infrastructure
+- Optimazing the workflow of the infrastructure.

 DESCRIPTION:
 This solution was created to demonstrate the deployment of a web application in a Docker container.
-It was built using "Infrastructure as Code" tool, precisely HashiCorp`s Terraform It contains a web application, Terraform modules, root Terraform modules, and configuration files to create an infrastructure.
+It was built using "Infrastructure as Code" tool, precisely HashiCorp`s Terraform.
+It contains a web application, Terraform modules, root Terraform modules, and configuration files to create an infrastructure.

 The "Finalee" repository contains:

 - Terraform project
 - Web application
-- Root Terraform module
+- Top-level(root) Terraform module
-- Terraform modules:
+- Terraform child modules:
   Backend: Stores a Terraform state file, containing the code.
   Elastic container registry: Creates an Elastic container registry (ECR) repository to store Docker images.
   Initial-build: Builds and pushes initial Docker image to ECR repository.